mtlynch/mtlynch.io/content/retrospectives/2022/07/index.md

 ## Abandon all hope, ye who enters the Amazon Sellers Marketplace

-For a long time, I've considered selling TinyPilot on Amazon, as many people treat Amazon as their one-stop-shop for all online shopping.
+For a long time, I've considered selling TinyPilot on Amazon, as many people treat Amazon as their one-stop shop for all online shopping.
 I've been resistant because signing up as an Amazon seller seemed like a miserable and tedious process.
 Having now gone through the process, I can say it's more miserable and tedious than I expected.

 It took three weeks before I could even list my product on Amazon.
 Every few days, Amazon told me I needed some new approval or had to prove something about my identity or my product.